High Blood Pressure (Hypertension)

 It’s not only heart attacks and strokes.

-When blood pressure stays high for years, it can quietly strain and damage other parts of the body too.
+When blood pressure stays high for years, it can quietly strain and damage other parts of the body.
 For example:

 • The heart muscle can thicken to cope with the extra workload (often called left ventricular hypertrophy).